Stages of settling in

 3 & 4 - Flight / Fight

 You may not experience the ‘fright’ phase for a few months or even years.
-But when it happens, it can make you question whether you should go back to your old life (flight) or try and make your new one work (fight).
+But if and when it happens, it can make you question whether you should go back to your old life (flight) or try and make your new one work (fight).

 Having someone to talk to is a big help at this stage.
 Think about setting up informal support networks right from when you arrive.
 Make friends with other new arrivals to share experiences with or find a counsellor to talk to.